lee2sman/dotfiles/README.md

 # i3

 i3 is a nice window manager but hard to configure for use on Dvorak.
 I compiled a short [walkthrough to setup i3 with Dvorak](https://gist.github.com/lee2sman/716c73e1fb7d5979d98fb6ad325a3ab2).
 My config file is in i3 directory.
 Adds keyboard volume controls, muting, tap to click, Dvorak.

+# Alpine

+I use CLI program Alpine to check my personal email, hosted with Migadu.
+I use a minimal config.